etingof/apacheconfig/README.md

 If set to `True`, the parser will consider "include ..." as valid include statement (just like the well known Apache include statement).

+It also supports apache's "IncludeOptional" statement with the same behavior, that is, if the include file doesn't exist no error will be thrown.

 ### includeagain

 If set to `True`, you will be able to include a sub-configfile multiple times.
 With the default, `False`, duplicate